 In the follicular part of the cycle (Days 1 – 14), estrogen is the predominant hormone that helps the ovarian follicles mature.
 Seeds that are high in Omega 3 fatty acids, such as hemp seeds, chia seeds and flax seeds are used to support this part of the cycle.
 In the luteal part of the cycle (Days 15 – period), progesterone is the predominant hormone.
 Inadequate progesterone is one of the primary causes of hormonal acne, and increased progesterone production can only be achieved when there are sufficient estrogen and reduced inflammation in the body – which helps produce a healthy ovarian follicle.
 Seeds that are high in zinc and tryptophan help mimic the effect of progesterone on the GABA receptors in the body, which reduce symptoms of PMS.
 These seeds include raw sunflower seeds, raw pumpkin seeds and raw sesame seeds.

 Does seed cycling work on its own?

-Seed cycling will not work if the body is inflamed and full of toxins.
+Seed cycling benefits will not be registered by your body if it is inflamed and full of toxins.
 Instead, seed cycling is part of a comprehensive program designed to support the liver, balance blood sugar and insulin levels, and reduce inflammation in the gut.